xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
-4.0.28  Apr 29, 2015
+    -- enh (dkulp) Add ability to turn off the node value display in the grid to improve performance (particularly if all that is important is the xLights effects dropped on the nodes) 4.0.28  Apr 29, 2015
     -- enh (dkulp) Allow specifying number of segments and lights per segment for arches -- bug (dkulp) "3 Channel RGB" string types not working correctly